tmlittau/QuASAr_slim/docs/README.md

 - `--results-dir` to reuse an existing suite output directory (defaults to `suite_hybrid`).
 - `--force` to re-run the suite even when JSON results are already present.
+- `--timeout` to abort the suite runner if it exceeds the specified number of seconds (useful in CI to avoid stalls).
 - Planner controls (`--max-ram-gb`, `--conv-factor`, `--twoq-factor`) and baseline calibration (`--sv-ampops-per-sec`) are forwarded to `suites/run_hybrid_suite.py`.